stewart-ritchie-ps/learning-nginx/md/exercise-location-matching.md

 ## Exact matching

-If we need to match a location exactly we can modify the location directive with the **=** operator like this.
+If we need to match a location exactly we can modify the location directive with the **=** modifier like this.

 ```Nginx
 location = /banana/ {